-Mrs. Luningham earned a JD, magna cum laude, from Notre Dame Law School in 2015.
-In law school, she won the NDLS First-Year Moot Court Tournament and received the Dean’s Award for Legal Writing and Law of Education.
-She won a Burton Distinguished Legal Writing Award, administered by the U.S. Library of Congress, in 2015.
+In 2015, Mrs. Luningham earned a JD, magna cum laude, from Notre Dame Law School, where she won the NDLS First-Year Moot Court Tournament and received the Dean’s Award for Legal Writing and Law of Education.
+In 2015, she won a Burton Distinguished Legal Writing Award, administered by the U.S. Library of Congress.
 She received the J.L.
 Weigand Jr. Notre Dame Legal Education Trust Scholarship and was named the 2017 Alumni of the Year.

 Mrs. Luningham earned a BA in University Scholars, summa cum laude with honors, from Baylor in 2011.
-At Baylor, she was the external vice president of Baylor Ambassadors, an Honors Residential College Student Trustee, and a Crane Scholar.
 She served as a student senator and led Baylor’s Big XII on the Hill Student Government coalition.
-In high school, she was a National Merit Scholar and two-time Kansas debate state champion.
+She attended Baylor as a National Merit Scholar on a full academic scholarship.